JarlathMacS/guess-the-flag/README.md

   - In the GitHub repository, click on the Settings tab.
 On the left menu, click on the pages option.
   - Under the build and deployment, under branch, select main and root options.
 Click the save button.

-The live link can be found here - (https://jarlathmacs.github.io/portfolio-project-1/index.html)
+The live site can be found at this [link](https://jarlathmacs.github.io/guess-the-flag)

 ## Credits

 ### Content

-- The HTML code to make the social media links in the footer was taken from the Love Running project.
-- The CSS code in the media query for >=1200px for the reasons to own a dog section, is taken from the Love Running project.
-- The icons in the footer and throughout the website were taken from [Font Awesome](https://fontawesome.com).
-- The text used in the Why get a dog section was taken from (https://newsnetwork.mayoclinic.org/discussion/mayo-clinic-q-and-a-how-owning-pets-can-lead-to-a-healthier-lifestyle)
-- The text used in the 5 Reasons to adopt section was taken from (https://www.aspca.org/news/10-reasons-adopt-shelter-dog)
+- Certain logic was used from the following repository on [GitHub](https://github.com/WebDevSimplified/JavaScript-Quiz-App)

 ### Media

-- The favicon and logo were created using the website [Brandmark](https://brandmark.io)
+- The favicon was created using the website [Font Awesome](https://fontawesome.com/icons/flag?f=classic&s=solid&pc=%23009edb&sc=%23009edb) and converted using the website [Favicon.io](https://favicon.io/favicon-converter)
-- The hero image was taken from (https://www.pugsandkisses.com/listing/898987938/pug-wall-art-hats-and-ties-pug-art-print)
-- The images used for the Meet our Pugs page were taken from [Austin Pug Rescue](https://austinpugrescue.com)
+- The logo and colour scheme were taken from the website of the [UN](https://www.un.org/styleguide/pdf/UN_brand_identity_quick_guide_2020.pdf)
-- The image for the circle-cover-bg element and the Contact us page were taken from (https://www.instagram.com/ring0thepug)
+- The flag images were downloaded from [Flagpedia.net](https://flagcdn.com/h240-jpeg.zip)
-- The image in the 5 Reasons to adopt was taken from (https://www.google.com/url?sa=i&url=https%3A%2F%2Fespace-trail-du-couserans.com%2F%3Fs%3Dpugs-life-movie-poster-%25E2%2580%2593-your-art-by-you-bb-Ayd6LWfl&psig=AOvVaw2trlyuYa4xoO13IRaztsVm&ust=1721712418610000&source=images&cd=vfe&opi=89978449&ved=0CBEQjRxqGAoTCIiC5ez0uYcDFQAAAAAdAAAAABC1EQ)